hadiasghari/pyasn/README.md

    :target: https://pypi.python.org/pypi/pyasn

-pyasn is a Python extension module that enables you to perform very fast IP address to Autonomous System Number lookups.
+pyasn is a Python extension module that enables very fast IP address to Autonomous System Number lookups.
 Current state and Historical lookups can be done, based on the BGP / MRT file used as input.